jamesmeneghello/pynab/README.md

 is atomic, there are no issues running multiple scripts at the same time - you are effectively only limited by the number of available NNTP connections, your bandwidth and your available processing power.

+Before starting a backfill, you need to change the dead_binary_age config option in config.py.
+If backfilling, set it to 0 - otherwise, leave it on 1-3.
+This will delete binaries that haven't been turned into releases after they're x days old (from time of posting, not time of collection).
+As such, you don't want to delete backfilled binaries.

+    > nano config.py [change dead_binary_age to 0]

 You can use the backfill scripts as so: